New European Ensemble: Collaboration with Amnesty International

 In 2009, the New European Ensemble mounted a collaboration project together with Amnesty International for a performance of Hans Werner Henze's monumental song cycle Voices.
 In this work from 1973, Henze set 22 poems about human rights and freedom of speech.
 These texts where combined with photos from Amnesty International's collection that portrays the human rights today.

 A large education project at the Hague University was also connected to the performances.

 Saariaho Festival Den Haag

 New European Ensemble initiated and produced a three-day festival in October 2011 around the Finnish composer Kaija Saariaho.
 The festival was a collaborative project with The Hague's major music organisations including the Residentie Orchestra, Dr. Anton Philipszaal, the Royal Conservatoire and Dag in the Branding.
 During the festival's seven concerts a large portion of Kaija Saariaho's most important works were performed.
 Also numerous works were performed in the Netherlands for the first time during the festival.
 The New European Ensemble performed Saariaho's complete works for large ensemble during three concerts.

+Seeing Without Seeing (Mavericks)

+is a project developed in collaboration with former Rotterdam mayor Ahmed Aboutaleb and Syrian clarinetist Kinan Azmeh.
+The programme combines music by Hawar Tawfiq and Azmeh with poetry and spoken reflections exploring themes of perception and inner freedom.